1969 Amstel Gold Race

-The 1969 Amstel Gold Race was the fourth edition of the annual road bicycle race "Amstel Gold Race", held on Sunday April 18, 1969, in the Dutch provinces of North Brabant and Limburg.
+The 1969 Amstel Gold Race was the fourth edition of the annual Amstel Gold Race road bicycle race, held on Sunday April 18, 1969, in the Dutch provinces of North Brabant and Limburg.
 The race stretched 259 kilometres, with the start in Helmond and the finish in Meerssen.
 There were a total of 132 competitors, and 36 cyclists finished the race.